-7.7 Private Rented Sector
+7.8 - Private Rented Sector

-Providing an overview of the private rented sector (PRS) and how it compares in terms of affordability to social rents, demonstrates the role PRS properties play in meeting housing need locally.
+Providing an overview of the private rented sector (PRS) and how it compares in terms of affordability to social rents, demonstrates the role PRS properties play in meeting housing need locally, and the extent to which PRS may be a factor driving empty homes, or an option for returning homes to use.
 In some local authorities the PRS will account for a marginal proportion of housing provision whilst in others it will play a significant role in meeting housing need.